HPSCTerrSys/TSMP_WorkflowGettingStarted/README.md

 - 73GB, 118 files, ParFlow
 - 67GB, 182 files, COSMO

+(depends on number of days per month)

 Monitoring
+- About 10min wall clock time per month.
 - Use `gpicview` to check monitoring png files on HPC front nodes.

 Finalisation
-- About 10min wall clock time
+- About 10min wall clock time per month
 - Reduces about 450GB to about 200GB per month.

-## Set up the TSMP_Workflow-Engine
+## Set up the TSMP_Workflow-Engine (generic)

 **First**, clone this repository into your project-directory with its dependencies provided as git submodules,